vlmhrd/Fake-News-Title-Detection-Using-TF-IDF-logistic-regression-and-RFC/README.md

 - pandas & numpy (data manipulation)
 - scikit-learn (TF-IDF, Logistic Regression, Random Forest, and evaluation metrics)

-- The results indicate that both Logistic Regression and Random Forest Classifier can effectively distinguish between real and fake news titles when trained on TF-IDF features.
-The evaluation metrics (such as accuracy, precision, recall, and F1-score) demonstrate satisfactory performance, with one model potentially outperforming the other based on the dataset used.
-This approach highlights the value of text-based feature extraction and classic machine learning techniques for fake news detection tasks.

 # Conclusions:
 After evaluating both models: